 Entry-level 3i models are powered by a 2.0-liter four-cylinder that produces 155 horsepower at 6,000 rpm and 150 lb-ft of torque at 4,000 rpm, while the better-equipped 3s gets a more spirited 2.5-liter four with 184 horsepower at 5,700 rpm and 185 lb-ft of torque at 3,250 rpm.

-The automatic gearbox of the SKYACTIV-equipped car was also new, utilizing a torque converter for smooth launches and low-speed maneuvers along with a multi-plate clutch for speedy shifts at higher velocities while also providing perfectly rev-matched downshifts.
+A buttery-smooth six-speed manual is standard on the 3i - it will be offered on the 3s after launch - while a novel six-speed automatic is optional on the 3i and standard on the 3s.
+Uniquely, the auto utilizes a torque converter for smooth launches and low-speed maneuvers along with a multi-plate clutch for speedy shifts at higher velocities while also providing perfectly rev-matched downshifts.

 Trim Level Breakdown

-Regardless of trim level, the Mazda3 comes equipped with dual front, side and side curtain airbags to go with traction and stability control systems and, of course, ABS.
+All Mazda3 hatchback models come standard with dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.

 Available safety extras include a Blind Spot Monitoring System and Rear Cross Traffic Alert, the latter of which monitors for perpendicular traffic during backup maneuvers.
 Also optional is a Lane Departure Warning system that alerts the driver if the Mazda3 begins to drift into an adjacent, and a Smart City Brake Support system that, at speeds below 19 mph, uses laser sensors to watch for potential front collisions.
 If an imminent crash is detected, the system warns the driver and, if necessary, autonomously applies the brakes to mitigate the severity of the impact.